 Proficiency in Deductive Reasoning

 The better you understand your core employment agenda and your employer, the easier it would be for you to be categorized as an asset of the organization.
-Bookkeeping is an integral part of any organization and even if you’re efficient at it, when switching jobs you will always face new challenges in terms of new domains of work and new nature of accounts.
+Bookkeeping is an integral part of any organization and even if you’re efficient at it, when switching jobs you will always face new challenges in terms of new domains of work and the new nature of accounts.
 This is where deductive reasoning skills like logic, identifying causation, predicting outcomes, problem-solving skills, forecasting come at handy.

 Communication is the key when it comes to coordination in a business.
 It’s not possible to fully automate and solely base the work on computers and numbers.
 Cross-team and cross-domain communication is key.
 In order to impress your employer, you need to have excellent communication skills.
 Factors like active listening, verbal and written communication, will help you raise questions and better understand your duties and properly document your work.
 The way you present yourself sets the tone for the conversation and the entire context, it’s a very vital aspect of conducting business.